Posts

 A Lesson in Kindness

 I recently learned a lesson in kindness.
 It was an obvious lesson that I’ve learned a million times, but a reminder is always welcome and often needed.
 To give some backstory, I live in a condominium complex that has several elderly residents.
 I also work from home and have a dog.
 A quick walk around the complex and through the courtyard is always a nice break in the day.
-It give me fresh air, lets my dog Spike expel some energy, and allows me to clear my head.
+It gives me fresh air, lets my dog Spike expel some energy, and allows me to clear my head.
 I can’t tell you how many times a quick walk outside had completely changed my mood.

 Over the last several years, I’ve learned to time my walks to avoid certain neighbors.
 I want to point out, I have no issues with my neighbors, there’s just some I prefer to talk to more than others.
 In the case of taking walks during the work day, I try to avoid being away from my desk for long periods of time, so it becomes necessary to avoid some of the more talkative neighbors.
 Jim was one of those neighbors.